timrichardson/Prime-Ubuntu-18.04/README.md

 # How to build & install

-Pay attention to the tip above: make sure you are in a working nvidia mode.
+Pay fanatically detailed attention to the Dependencies and Preparation steps above.
+Each step is important.
+Make sure you are booted in a working nvidia mode!

 Naturally, make sure you have git and git clone this repository.
 After you have done that...

 ```
 cd prime_socket/src
 sudo make install
 ```
+The first time you do that, 90% of the total time will be downloading rust dependencies.

 # Upgrading to a new nvidia driver: do this when you are already in nvidia mode
 Tip: `sudo prime-select nvidia` before updating nvidia.